-Travelling towards Leatherhead, we have Headley.
-I find it more than a bit curious how this name Manor of Hallega (the literal meaning of which is 'a clearing with heather') is so close to the Old English word Halig which meant 'holy'.
-Halig from Proto-Germanic \hailagaz ("holy, bringing health"), from Proto-Germanic \hailaz ("healthy"), equivalent to hāl ("whole") + -iġ.
-This suggests to me that the free land of Hallega, (Headley) was so-named long before the manor was built there.
+We find it more than a bit curious how this name Manor of Hallega (the literal meaning of which is 'a clearing with heather') is so close the Old English word Halig which meant 'holy' - and incidentally, is also associated with 'hog'!

+Halig from Proto-Germanic hailagaz ("holy, bringing health"), from Proto-Germanic hailaz ("healthy"), equivalent to hāl ("whole") + -iġ.
+This suggests to us that the free land of Hallega, (Headley) was so-named long before 'Ralph' built his manor there.

-Surrey Archaeological Society's Bulletin 476 states... in 2019 a test-pit was dug by archaeologists in the grounds of an old house in Rowhurst, Leatherhead, revealing that "the brick structure was built over a very substantial flint and rubble square basement of unknown date: some have suggested a 16th century date, others medieval or much earlier.
+Surrey Archaeological Society's Bulletin 476 states... in 2019 a test-pit was dug by archaeologists in the grounds of an old house in Rowhurst, Leatherhead revealed that "the brick structure was built over a very substantial flint and rubble square basement of unknown date: some have suggested a 16th century date, others medieval or much earlier.
 Attached to one side is the timber-frame part which includes the timber dated to 1346.
-Finds from within the house include a Bellarmine witch-bottle." ... a further indicator of occult practices once having been prevalent throughout the region; more on this later.
+Finds from within the house include a Bellarmine witch-bottle." ... a further indicator of occult practices once having been prevalent throughout the Hog region; more on this later.

-Ockham, and its former megalithic stone marks/marked the Fetcham springs.
+Ockham, and its former megalithic stone marks/marked the eye of our figure; Fetcham (springs) is possibly its Snout.